Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/book-reviews/category_theory.md

     <span class="text-muted">Emily Riehl</span>
     <a href="https://math.jhu.edu/~eriehl/context.pdf">Online link</a>
     <br/>
-    <span class="text-muted"><i>Prerequisites: lots of background in algebra/topology is very helpful</i></span>
+    <span class="text-muted"><i>Prerequisites: A strong background in algebra or topology is helpful.</i></span>
 </p>

 Another classic introduction to category theory.
-This book goes faster than Leinster's text above, having additional chapters on monads and kan extensions.
+This book goes further and faster than Leinster's text above, having additional chapters on monads and kan extensions.
 This is the main reference for the category theory module at Warwick (*MA4M6 Category Theory*).

 ---